haimkastner/frontal-data-manager/README.md

 });
 ```

-Once the service is defined, you can use it extremely easy by the data hook, the component loading will trigger data fetch is not fetched yet, and will re-render component each data update with the new value.
+Once the service is defined, you can use it extremely easily by the data hook, the first component loading will trigger data fetch if not been fetched yet, and will re-render the component with each data update from anywhere, with the new value.

 ## React 17 Hook Example
 ```typescript